godotengine/godot-docs/tutorials/audio/audio_buses.rst

-The Chorus effect duplicates the incoming audio, delays the duplicate slightly and uses an LFO to continuously modulate the pitch of the duplicated signal before mixing the duplicatated signal(s) and the original together again.
+The Chorus effect duplicates the incoming audio, delays the duplicate slightly and uses an LFO to continuously modulate the pitch of the duplicated signal before mixing the duplicated signal(s) and the original together again.
 This creates a shimmering effect and adds stereo width to the sound.

 Compressor